-Please review the FY22 LB21 Notice of Funding Opportunity (PDF).
+Please review the FY23 LB21 Notice of Funding Opportunity (PDF).

-We estimate that it may take up to an hour to evaluate one proposal.
+We estimate that it may take one to three hours to evaluate one proposal.
 First time reviewers may require additional time.
+For all questions about reviewing, either technical or programmatic, contact IMLS staff.